| INTRODUCTION · PROGRAMS · NEWS · HARDWARE · DOCUMENTS · DOWNLOAD · MISCELLANEOUS · LINKS |

 Under Windows you can try looking at the

-Device Manager entry for the COM port.
+Device Manager entry for the COM

 Mine says "Prolific USB-to-Serial Comm Port".